-- Allocation of business between the High Court and County Courts, the overriding objective of the Civil Procedure Rules and the duty of the court to manage cases - Limitation, pre-action conduct, and commencing proceedings - Alternative dispute resolution: adjudicative and non-adjudicative options - Parties and statements of case - Multiple causes of action, counterclaims and other additional claims - Amendment and further information - Default judgment and summary judgment - Case management, sanctions and striking out - Disclosure and inspection of documents - Interim applications, interim payments, security for costs and interim injunctions - Settlement (including offers to settle) - Evidence of fact and expert evidence - Civil Trial and Evidence - Judgments, Orders, Enforcement, Costs and Appeals
+- 1. General matters: the overriding objective of the Civil Procedure Rules, the duty of the court to manage cases, general principles of Alternative Dispute Resolution (ADR), timing the use of ADR

+- 2. Limitation

+- 3. Pre-action conduct

+- 4. ADR: adjudicative options

+- 5. ADR: non-adjudicative options

+- 6. Commencing proceedings

+- 7. Parties

+- 8. Statements of case

+- 9. Multiple causes of action, counterclaims and other additional claims

+- 10. Amendment

+- 11. Further information

+- 12. Default judgment and summary judgment

+- 13. Case management, sanctions, striking out and discontinuance

+- 14. Disclosure and inspection of documents

+- 15. Interim applications,

+- 16. Interim payments and security for costs

+- 17. Interim injunctions

+- 18. Settlement (including offers to settle)

+- 19. Evidence of fact

+- 20. Expert evidence

+- 21. Civil Trial and Evidence

+- 22. Judgments, Orders, Enforcement

+- 23. Costs

+- 24. Appeals

-The assessment will be set and marked centrally by the BSB.
-It will consist of one assessment in two Parts:
+The assessment is set and marked centrally by the BSB.
+It consists of one assessment in two Parts:

 - Part 1 a closed-book examination comprising multiple choice questions (MCQs) and single best answer questions (SBAs). - Part 2 an open-book examination comprising multiple choice questions (MCQs) and single best answer questions (SBAs), including rolling case scenarios.
-The permitted material for the examination will be the White Book.
+The permitted material for the examination is the White Book.

-Both Parts will be assessed on separate days.
+Both Parts are assessed on separate days.
 The standard for success is determined at each sitting based on the difficulty of the questions (using a criterion-referenced standard setting technique) and so the mark required to achieve the pass standard may differ between sittings.
 Both parts of the assessment contribute to the whole to determine the passing standard through standard setting of the single whole assessment.
-The BSB will not determine a passing standard for a single part of the paper.
-Therefore, students will not be able to bank a pass in one part, because the two parts together are a single whole assessment.
+The BSB does not determine a passing standard for a single part of the paper.
+Therefore, students cannot bank a pass in one part, because the two parts together are a single whole assessment.

-The BSB will provide a mock exam to use for formative purposes.
-Assessment will be such that a broad range of the syllabus is assessed and that any part of it may be assessed in either Part.
+The BSB provides a mock exam to use for formative purposes.
+Assessment is such that a broad range of the syllabus is assessed and that any part of the syllabus may be assessed in either Part.